MelanieLamp/Dice-Rolling-Simulation/README.md

 # Dice-Simulator
-A website application GUI that was written in C# using Visual Studio Code.
+A website application with a user interface that was written in C# using Visual Studio Code.
 The program simulates the probability rolling of two six-sided dice.
 It calculates and displays the frequencies and percentages of each die after each roll.
 A die class is used to simulate random roll of the dice and the images of the corresponding dice are shown.

 ![Dice Simulation](https://i.imgur.com/917Kc7N.jpg)